qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Multiplayer game client that does server-state-prediction (to reduce visible latency) need to rollback when prediction is invalidated by server's message.
 - CPU does branch prediction and speculative execution.
 If branch prediction fails or there is other failure, it internally rollback. ([Spectre vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) and [Meltdown vulnerability](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)) are caused by rollback not cancelling side effects in cache that can be measured in access speed).

-Ways of implementing undoing:
+Ways of implementing rollback:

 - Separate the base data and mutations in "transaction".
 View data as base data + mutation.
+Rollback is just removing mutation.
 - Store previous snapshots.
 Optimize by sharing unchanged sub-structures (persistent data structure).
-- Record redo-log.
+- Record undo-log.
+Record the inverse operations.
+After adding, record deleting operation.
+After deleting, record adding operation.
+After changing, record reverse changing operation.

 Sometimes, to improve user experience, we need to replay conflicted changes, instead of rolling back them.
 It's more complex.